hbatistuzzo/Diamonds_Henrique/README.md

 To check these assumptions we use residual analysis plots such as QQ plot / Quantile Plots, normal probability plots of the residuals, plots of the residuals vs fitted values.

 **A note for the future**: I've tried asking CGPT for a fluxogram that organized the appropriate use of uni/multivariate analysis, considering "checks" such as the 3 ones discussed above.
 It proudly stated that it could create one.
-This is the result (it used DALL-E, as I discovered soon after.
-Which explains a lot):
+This is the result (it used DALL-E, as I discovered soon after, which explains a lot):

 <p align="center"><img src="images/ohno.png" alt="alt text" width="75%" style="display: block; margin: auto;" /></p>